itsjustgiio/Minecraft-Mods/README.md

 Step 4 - Download All the Mods on here *delete* the mods.html file

-Step 5 - Place all the mods into the folder

 Step 5 - Download the mods from

          https://www.curseforge.com/minecraft/mc-mods/alexs-caves/files